 "There hasn't been hard core research where you have a control group, do follow-up and check stress levels.
 That hasn't happened," she said.

-Pope, who became interested in the subject of stress in high-achieving high schools through her 1999 Stanford doctoral dissertation and is now considered a national expert, was preparing this week for her seventh annual conference on youth well-being, which opens tonight (Friday).
+Pope, who became interested in the subject of stress in high-achieving high schools through her 1999 Stanford doctoral dissertation and is now considered a national expert, was preparing this week for her seventh annual conference on youth well-being, which opens Friday (Oct.
+15).
 It runs through the weekend.

 Pope's Stanford-based organization, Challenge Success, seeks to broaden what it calls the "conventional, high-pressure and narrow path to success and offer practical alternatives to pursue a broader definition."